al-Jurjani/DetoxifyAI/README.md

 # DetoxifyAI 🛡️

-> Real-time ML-powered toxicity detection API for social platforms and content moderation
+> Real-time ML-powered toxicity detection with LLM-based professional rephrasing for social platforms and content moderation

-DetoxifyAI analyzes text content and classifies it as toxic or non-toxic using machine learning models (Logistic Regression and XGBoost) trained on social media datasets.
-The system provides confidence scores, enabling automated content moderation at scale.
+DetoxifyAI is a complete MLOps and LLMOps pipeline that detects toxic content using machine learning models (Logistic Regression and XGBoost) and automatically rephrases toxic messages into professional alternatives using Large Language Models with Retrieval-Augmented Generation (RAG).
+The system provides confidence scores, guardrails, and comprehensive monitoring for automated content moderation at scale.

 ## Architecture